 However, in-depth discussions or investigations should be avoided during this tour as the time taken will reduce the time available for the rest of the assessment.
 Some bodies are very proud of the range of their activities and will want to show testing other than that directly relevant to Ex.
-This may be accommodated provided it does not take up too much time, and it may provide insight into how good the organisation as a whole is that the Ex part reports to.
+This may be accommodated provided it does not take up too much time, and it may provide insight into the capability of the organisation to which the Ex part reports.